MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-storage-shares.md

 # Intent: As a cloud operator, I want to understand where to find information about operation status of storage resources and resolve issues in order to maintain continuity of service for my the users that I support.

-# Keywords: Azure Stack capacity infrastructure, troubleshoot storage for Azure Stack
+# Keywords: Azure Stack Hub capacity infrastructure, troubleshoot storage for Azure Stack Hub

 ---

-# Manage storage capacity for Azure Stack
+# Manage storage capacity for Azure Stack Hub

-*Applies to: Azure Stack integrated systems and Azure Stack Development Kit*
+*Applies to: Azure Stack Hub integrated systems and Azure Stack Development Kit*

-The information in this article helps the Azure Stack cloud operator monitor and manage the storage capacity of their Azure Stack deployment.
-The Azure Stack storage infrastructure allocates a subset of the total storage capacity of the Azure Stack deployment to be used for **storage services**.
+The information in this article helps the Azure Stack Hub cloud operator monitor and manage the storage capacity of their Azure Stack Hub deployment.
+The Azure Stack Hub storage infrastructure allocates a subset of the total storage capacity of the Azure Stack Hub deployment to be used for **storage services**.
 The storage services store a tenant's data in shares on volumes that correspond to the nodes of the deployment.

 As a cloud operator, you have a limited amount of storage to work with.
 The amount of storage is defined by the solution you implement.
 Your solution is provided by your OEM vendor when you use a multi-node solution, or by the hardware on which you install the Azure Stack Development Kit (ASDK).

-Because Azure Stack doesn't support expansion of storage capacity, it's important to [monitor](#monitor-shares) the available storage to ensure efficient operations are maintained.
+Because Azure Stack Hub doesn't support expansion of storage capacity, it's important to [monitor](#monitor-shares) the available storage to ensure efficient operations are maintained.

 When the remaining free capacity of a share becomes limited, plan to [manage space](#manage-available-space) to prevent the shares from running out of capacity.